tryscer/flock/flock-music.md

 	“I think I’m in love,” says Tim.
 From where we stand in the corner, it’s hard to make sure if he’s looking at the guitarist or the guitar.
 	“You’re disgusting,” says Eleanore.

 “I’m so glad you fellas liked that last number,” says the very beautiful lady in the blue dress.
 “We are the Pillar of Steam!
-Coming to you this fine Richhmond afternoon to brighten your day, and maybe remind you—“
+Coming to you this fine Richmond afternoon to brighten your day, and maybe remind you—“
 	—the brass section adds a “whoop!”
 	“—that whoever you are—“
-	—Mucho and Babatunde add drum rolls, building them into a slow rythm— “—or whether you’re black or if you’re white—“
+	—Mucho and Babatunde add drum rolls, building them into a slow rhythm— “—or whether you’re black or if you’re white—“
 	“Hold on a minute,” says the cop.
 	“your heart lies next to my heart!”